mariuswinkler/mariuswinkler.github.io/_pages/research.md

   <p>
     Since returning to Germany, I’ve been post-processing the data from all radiosonde launches conducted at BCO (Barbados), INMG (Sal, Cape Verde), and the R/V Meteor.
-The dataset is already complete.
+I am currently writing the data paper, which should be published this year but the dataset is already complete.
 After installing the
     <a href="https://docs.ipfs.tech/install/ipfs-desktop/#windows" target="_blank">IPFS client</a>,
     you can run these two python lines to access the data:
   </p>